 Increase in evidence about the direct relationship of the microbiome in treating lifestyle diseases, autoimmune diseases such as Crohn’s, inflammatory bowel disease (IBS) conditions are fuelling the growth of the market.
 Currently, very few drugs are available in the market to treat these disease conditions.
-Furthermore, microbiome therapeutics are safer than conventional treatments as they are already present in human body.
-Microbiome therapeutics didn’t possess any side-effects, unlike conventional drugs these factors will have the positive impact on the growth of the market.
-However, lack of substantial clinical evidence about the microbiome benefits on human health and regulatory barriers might hamper the growth of the market over the forecast period.
+Furthermore, microbiome therapeutics are safer than conventional treatments as they are already present in the human body.
+Microbiome therapeutics didn’t possess any side-effects, unlike conventional drugs these factors will have a positive impact on the growth of the market.
+However, the lack of substantial clinical evidence about the microbiome benefits on human health and regulatory barriers might hamper the growth of the market over the forecast period.

 - Synbiotics (Combination of Prebiotics and Probiotics)

 Based on Disease Indication, the market has been segmented into the following: